• Home

 It’s worth remembering every cat is different, and the dietary requirements and digestive health of your feline friend might differ compared to those of other cats.
 Paying attention to your kitty’s unique health needs and food preferences will help you to make the right choice.

 Don’t forget to stay away from dairy and milk products too.
-Most cats are lactose intolerant, and foods or treats with milk as an ingredient can lead to worse stomach problems.
+Cats are lactose intolerant, and foods or treats with milk as an ingredient can lead to worse stomach problems.

 Best Cat Food for Smelly Poop: The Verdict

-The best cat food for smelly poop might take a while and a little experimentation to find.
+Finding the best cat food for smelly poop for your cat might take a while and a little experimentation.
 You’ll need to choose a food that supports your cat’s digestion, but also appeals to their individual preferences, which isn’t always simple.

-Always keep an open mind to parasites, bacteria, and bacterial infections (salmonella) as these can cause stinky poop and diarrhea.
+Always keep an open mind to parasites, bacteria, and bacterial infections (salmonella) as these can be the other cause of stinky poop and diarrhea.

 Good luck finding the food best for tackling your cat’s smelly litter box habits.